 - There are thousands of hotels in London.
 There is something for every taste and every budget (almost).
 Accommodation options are endless.
 However, this also means that simply choosing one hotel from the search results on a major hotel booking website can take a long time (I remember spending about 6 hours on one occasion).
 This is why this page exists – to make the search process more effective.

-- In general, London is not cheap.
+- As everybody knows, London is not cheap.

 - Distances and travel times can be long.
 Some people may want to stay further away from London city centre to save money.
 This is usually bad idea, unless you come to London primarily for the tube and the buses.
 The difference in room rates is not that big and you can find reasonably priced accommodation even in some of the most central locations (e.g. Victoria).